kadirpekel/algorig/README.md

 ...
 ```

 Another side effeect of this commmand is that whenever our application initially created on the blockchain this command will save and keep the id of the application just created in our config file using the key `app_id`.
-At this point if you dump the contents of our config file,  you'll be now see the `app_id` setting which was absent previously.
+At this point if you dump the contents of our config file,  you'll see the `app_id` setting which was absent previously.

 ```bash
 # .rig.rc